Abu3005/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory contents, including hidden files (starting with .).
-Use the long format
+Display current directory contents in long format with user and group id numerically and hiden files (starting with .)